Yonge-Li/Transfer-Learning-Experiment-in-CNNs/README.md

 # Transfer-Learning-Experiment-in-CNNs
-This repository contains the implementation and experiments for Assignment 1 in image classification using convolutional neural networks (CNNs) and transfer learning.
-The goal is to evaluate the effectiveness of transfer learning by comparing training strategies using the Cats vs Dogs dataset and the Stanford Dogs dataset.
+The objective of the assignment is to explore transfer learning in Convolutional Neural Networks (CNNs) through a series of experiments focused on layer replacement.
+The network architecture and training parameters are kept consistent across the experiments to ensure valid comparisons.
+The changes in each experiment and their impact on the results will be documented in this comprehensive report

 Overview
+We started based on a good tutorial on how to build an image classifier from scratch: https://keras.io/examples/vision/image_classification_from_scratch

-We conducted four experiments using the same CNN architecture and hyperparameters, modifying different parts of the network to test the impact of transfer learning.
+then we conducted four experiments using the same CNN architecture and hyperparameters, modifying different parts of the network to test the impact of transfer learning.

 🔬 Overview

-Experiment 1:
+Experiment 1-1:
 Train a CNN model from scratch on the Cats vs Dogs dataset using a learning rate of 0.0001.

+Experiment 1-2:
+Train a model on the Stanford Dogs dataset, save the best one.

 Experiment 2:
-Train a model on the Stanford Dogs dataset, save it, and then replace only the output layer before fine-tuning on the Cats vs Dogs dataset.
+Replace only the output layer before fine-tuning on the Cats vs Dogs dataset.

 Experiment 3:
 Replace the output layer and the first two convolutional layers from the pretrained Stanford Dogs model before training on the Cats vs Dogs dataset.